Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Voltage Calibration and ErrorControl Unit

 \subsection{Timing Errors}

 Despite of accurate $V_{CCint}$ allocation, NTC on RLWE may causes timing errors.
 This paper designs a timing error control unit which uses razor flip in the datapath of each RLWE subcomponents.
 The razor or shadow flipflop in FPGA platform is driven by a delayed clock \cite{razor}.
 We have assumed that one or more timing pathways leading from any of the source registers terminate at a circuit register $R$.
 The shadow register $S$ samples the same data as the main register $R$, but it does so on a delayed clock $DCLK$ that is delayed from $CLK$ by $T_{del}$.
 Any data that enters the circuit after $R$ samples but prior to $S$ samples will result in a disparity between the two registers, which is identified by the error flag $F$.
 This razor flipflop is put in the datapaths of the subcomponents.
 Razor increases the resource consumption, but it also has the ability to detect runtime timing errors in RLWE caused by near-threshold biassing voltage.
 Fig.\ref{fig:razor} displays the timing diagram for the razor.
+If Razor finds any error in particular partition of the FPGA the biasing voltage of that partition will be increased by one step.
+Following the method suggested in \cite{boost}, the voltage boosting circuit can be constructed externally.